SidOfc/mkdx/README.md

 " :h mkdx-function-enter-handler
 ```

-## Toggling lists, checklists or checkboxes
+## Converting from / to lists, checklists or checkboxes

 In both normal and visual mode, lines can be toggled back and forth between either checkbox items,
 checklist items, or regular list items.
 In normal mode, the current line will be toggled.